Mohammed-Dabour72/Liver-Disease-Prediction-Using-Gated-Recurrent-Unit-Neural-Networks/README.md

 ## Conclusion

 This study demonstrates the potential of GRU neural networks in predicting liver disease progression.
-By capturing temporal dependencies in patient data, the model provides a promising tool for early detection and improved management of liver disease.
+By capturing temporal dependencies inpatient data, the model provides a promising tool for early detection and improved management of liver disease.
 Future work should focus on expanding the dataset and incorporating interpretive approaches for enhanced clinical utility.

 ## Authors

+- Mohammed S. Dabour, Artificial Intelligence Student, King Salman International University
 - Mohamed A. Lotfy, Artificial Intelligence Student, King Salman International University
-- Mohammed S. Dabour, Artificial Intelligence Student, King Salman International University
 - Mohamed A. AbdElhamid, Artificial Intelligence Student, King Salman International University

 ## Acknowledgements